woodstockcs/labs/mario-python/README.md

 ########
 ```

-Modify `mario.c` in such a way that it does exactly that!
+Modify `mario.py` in such a way that it does exactly that!

 {% spoiler "Hint" %}

 Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
 For a pyramid of height 8, like the above, the first line has but 1 hash and thus 7 dots.
 The bottom line, meanwhile, has 8 hashes and thus 0 dots.
 Via what formula (or arithmetic, really) could you print that many dots?

 {% endspoiler %}

+## Removing the Dots

+All that remains now is a finishing flourish!
+Modify `mario.py` in such a way that it prints spaces instead of those dots!

+{% spoiler "Hint" %}

+A space is just a press of your space bar, just as a period is just a press of its key!
+Just remember that `printf` requires that you surround both with double quotes!

+{% endspoiler %}

+{% next %}

 ### How to Test Your Code